HarshitShukla-dev/Quest-search/README.md

 # Quest Search

-Quest Search is a full-stack application that provides a search functionality for a questions database.
-The project showcases a robust backend and a responsive frontend, leveraging modern technologies and deployment strategies.
+Quest Search is a full-stack application designed to provide advanced search functionality for a questions database.
+The project features a robust backend built with ConnectRPC and a responsive frontend developed using Vite, React, and TypeScript.
+It leverages modern technologies and deployment strategies to ensure a seamless and efficient user experience.

 ## Folder Structure